AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 Using MOEAs could be more effective than only using one objective algorithms, because we have to optimise more than a resource.
 Maybe in MOE/D algorithm we use, for each piece, a scalar field, but the main view is like a MOEAs algorithm.

+Library I will use is [Platypus](https://platypus.readthedocs.io/en/latest/) for MOEA.
+For DNN, I guess [Fastai](https://www.fast.ai/) is a good option.